hrkfdn/ncspot/README.md

 ## Audio backends

-By default ncspot is built using the Rodio backend.
+By default ncspot is built using the PulseAudio backend.
 To make it use the PortAudio backend (e.g. for *BSD or macOS), you need to recompile ncspot with the `portaudio_backend` feature: